augustkx/VAE_learning-a-representation-for-navigation/README.md

 3.Visualize the route with real frames according to generated images

-4.Select a ground truth route by hand
+4.Select a ground truth route by hand as the basis for evaluation

 First, we try to produce a straigh line in the 4 D latent space map,connecting the staring point(in the latent space) and ending point(in the latent space).
 To do this, uncomment: navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in part 1.